 D. Aaron Sawyer, UNIX Software Division, Compaq Computer Corporation

 Forbes.
-The best financial porn available.
-"I'm only looking at the buzz words, dear.
-Really!"
-And within the pages of Forbes ...
+The best financial erotica available.
+Just looking for more buzz words, dear.

 Harvard Business Review.
 A citation in HBR makes any buzzword legitimate.